 Public education is provided principally by the Arlington Independent School District (the "AISD") which overlaps all but a small portion of the City.
-The AISD has five senior high schools, eleven junior high schools, forty-five elementary schools, and three alternative schools.
-Currently, a professional staff of approximately 3,545 serves a peak enrollment of 57,433 students.
+The AISD has five senior high schools, eleven junior high schools, forty-six elementary schools, and four alternative schools.
+Currently, a professional staff of approximately 3,769 serves a peak enrollment of 59,342 students.

-The University of Texas at Arlington, founded in 1895, features a current enrollment of 19,148 and offers 140 degree programs at the baccalaureate, master and doctoral levels.
-The physical plant, located on a 390 acre campus, includes 100 University academic and dormitory buildings.
+The University of Texas at Arlington, founded in 1895, features a current enrollment of 20,424 and offers 173 degree programs at the baccalaureate, master and doctoral levels.
+The physical plant, located on a 376 acre campus, includes 104 University academic and dormitory buildings.

 Tarrant County College opened its Southeast Campus in Arlington during 1996.
-The 123-acre site features a current enrollment of approximately 6,800 students and has 250 full-time and 44 part-time employees.
-The college offers Associate degrees in Arts, Applied Sciences and various Technical certificates.
+Enrollment at the 126 acre site features a current enrollment of approximately 7,300 students.
+The college has 248 full-time and 32 part-time employees.
+The college offers Associate degrees in Arts, and Applied Sciences and various technical certificates.